The latest opening hours for the Learning Resource Centres are available on the Help website.

 Using other libraries

 The university participates in the Sconul Access scheme so you can use most UK academic libraries.
 You can apply for items that are not held at Chichester via the Inter Library Loans service.
-Complete a form available at SIZ or library enquiry desks.
+Complete an online form on the Library Services Moodle or pick up a form available at SIZ or library enquiry desks.

 Mendeley for Reference Management